Our advice on costumes

 With moderate padding.

-Roman shoulder
+roman shoulder

 The Roman (or oversized) shoulder

-Small history of costume
+A short history of the costume

 Our items Related